KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 ## How to show input and action callouts

-You can apply a `.keyboardCalloutContainer` view extension to make any view act as the container of input and action callouts:
+You can apply a ``SwiftUI/View/keyboardCalloutContainer(calloutContext:keyboardContext:)`` view extension to make any view act as the container of input and action callouts:

 ```swift
 MyKeyboard()